matthew-brett/uob-jupyterhub/notes.md

 > Give the ServiceAccount full permissions to manage the cluster.

 See caveat in docs about RBAC.
-I ignored the caveat.
+The Google Kubernetes setup does use RBAC, so the caveat did not apply to me.

 ```
 kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller